keesschollaart81/vscode-home-assistant/README.md

 ### v0.3 - 23-03-2019

 - New: Autocompletion for services (#4)
-- New: Snippets for automations, sensors, scripts and groups (by @mickdekkers)
+- New: Snippets for automations, sensors, scripts and groups (by @michalchecinski)
 - New: Config HASS_SERVER & HASS_TOKEN environment variables (single config with HA CLI)
 - Fixed: Multi-line entity id completion at first line (by @mickdekkers)
 - Fixed: Keep configuration input boxes open when they lose focus  (by @mickdekkers)